gvwilson/thirdbit/src/fiction/still-book/index.md

 no-one could agree on what Key looked like."

 "What do you mean?"
 Still shook her head.
 "Everybody knows what she looks like.
-There must be a dozen pictures of her in--- in---" She almost said "my school," but her mind veered away.
+There must be a dozen pictures of her in— in—" She almost said "my school," but her mind veered away.
 "In the books I've been reading."